10 Smart Ways To Use Your End-of-Year Marketing Budget On Content

 However, as a business grows and changes, so should its ideal customer profiles.
 Even if your target audience hasn’t changed much over the years, your understanding of that audience has.

-A fantastic way to up your marketing game is to update your customer avatars and then market to them.
+A fantastic way to up your marketing game and to put those unspent budget dollars to use is to update your customer avatars and then market to them.
 Once you’ve tweaked your idea of your ideal audience, you’ll be in a better position to come up with new approaches to SEO to reach that audience.

 8. Create New Video Scripts To Enhance Your Highest-Ranking Pages

 Video marketing is here to stay.
 Although a lot of what you’ll see on social media is live, impromptu video, your video-based content marketing should be a little more polished.

 Translating your written content into a format that sounds natural for video is not as straightforward as it seems, so take time to establish what you want to teach or promote in your video, who you most want to speak to, and what key points you want to include.

 Next, use the rest of your unspent digital marketing budget to hire a scriptwriter to make the whole thing flow and sound conversational without missing any of your talking points.

 9. Add Stock Images to Popular Posts To Boost Their Visual Appeal

 It’s difficult to keep the attention of your audience by presenting them with a massive wall of text.
 You should always use headers, white space, lists, and tables to break up the content, but nothing can enhance your message better and make it more sharable than using the right images.

 Finding and adding images to your blog posts is an easy job to delegate to someone else.
 Once the content is written, an outside writer who knows the ins and outs of SEO and blogging can easily find and optimize images for you.